 Recent studies indicate that businesses lose a significant number of online customers during the checkout process.
 It doesn’t have to be that way, however.
 Here are four ways that you can improve your online payment system, and eliminate those lost sales.

 Expand Payment Options

 PayPal is great, but not everyone has it.
 If you are a small online business relying exclusively on a PayPal button you pasted onto your website, you are likely going to lose a significant number of customers who can’t or won’t use PayPal.
 Add additional payment options for your customers, such as major credit cards, or even gift cards and coupons.
 These days, it is easier than ever to establish a credit card payment system for small online stores.
-The more options customers have to choose from when it comes to payment, the better chance you have of making the sale.
+The more options customers have to choose from when it comes to payment, the better chance you have of making sales.

 People are using their mobile devices – smartphones and tablets – for everything these days, including shopping.
 Is your online store mobile device friendly?
 According to a recent study, over half of consumers report that online store services are inferior on their mobile devices, and 26 percent of respondents report challenges with checkout.
 If your website isn’t mobile friendly, chances are you are losing prospective customers and revenue because of it.
 Work with a software expert to configure your site to support mobile devices; ideally, a software developer should develop a mobile app to support users on tablets and smartphones.
 This includes making certain that the checkout process on smartphones is smooth as well.
-The easier it is for mobile users to navigate your website, the better chance you will have of making more sales.
+The easier it is for mobile users to navigate your website, the better chance you have of making sales.